lodomo/lodomo.github.io/DevJournal.md

 ### February 27th, 2025

 I've created the basic structure of the site.
 I've added a header, a footer, and a main section.
-I added bootstrap to the project, I downloaded the files instead of linking them to prevent updates from breaking my site.
-I've also added an empty stylesheet and "main.js" file.
+I added bootstrap to the project, and made a blank css and js file.
+I added the "favicon.svg" that I designed myself.

 I really want the site to be "juicy" when you scroll, I'm doing some planning on how to make that happen.